Fish Taco Bowls with Cilantro Lime Rice

 Recipe ingredients

-The best part about this recipe is that you can change it up by using your favorite toppings including jalapeños, sour cream, guacamole or pineapple salsa.
+The best part about this recipe is that you can change it up by using a wide variety of toppings.

 - Grilled fish.
 I used mahi mahi, but you can use your favorite.

 - Cilantro lime rice.
 This is the base of the bowls.
-It may be substituted with plain rice, but the cilantro and lime really adds flavor.
+It may be substituted with plain white or brown rice, or even cauliflower rice for a low carb substitute.

 - Mango Salsa.
-The sweet and savory flavors pair very well with the fish, but you can use pico de gallo or your favorite salsa.
+The sweet and savory flavors pair very well with the fish, but pico de gallo or your favorite salsa.

 - Avocado.
 The avocado provides a creamy element.
 Guacamole is a great substitute.